 Best Overall: Gerber Bear Grylls Ultimate Knife, Fine Edge

-Approved by celebrity outdoorsman Bear Grylls and backed by hundreds of positive Amazon reviews, the Gerber Bear Grylls Ultimate Knife takes the top spot on our list.
+Approved by celebrity outdoorsman Bear Grylls, the Gerber Bear Grylls Ultimate Knife takes the top spot on our list.
 It combines the strength of a fixed blade with the versatility of a multitool, thanks to a series of clever extras incorporated into the knife handle and sheath.
 The stainless steel fine edge blade measures 4.8” and has a general purpose drop point.
 The ergonomic textured rubber grip ensures your hands won’t slip, even when they’re wet or sweaty.

 Use the steel pommel for hammering recalcitrant tent pegs and the lanyard’s built-in whistle for summoning help in an emergency.
 The sheath is made from military grade, mildew resistant nylon, and includes a diamond blade sharpener.
 It also carries a ferrocerium rod which you can strike against the notch built into the back of the knife blade to start a fire.
 The knife measures 10” in total and weighs 14.7 ounces in the sheath.
 It’s covered by a lifetime warranty and comes with Bear Grylls’ Priorities of Survival pocket guide.

 One of the best knives on the market for under $20, the Morakniv Companion Fixed Blade Outdoor Knife is our favorite entry-level option for campers on a budget.
 Ideal for preparing food or cutting tinder, it has a 4.1” fixed blade with a three-quarter tang.
-Made of Swedish stainless steel, the blade boasts excellent hardness, edge retention, and corrosion resistance; and according to Amazon reviewers, can be made razor sharp.
+Made of Swedish stainless steel, the blade boasts excellent hardness, edge retention, corrosion resistance, and can be made razor sharp.

 The ergonomic handle is shock resistant, with a textured grip that prevents your hand from slipping even in the cold and wet.
 It is color-matched to the plastic sheath, with nine shades to choose from including military green, desert tan, and magenta.
 A drain hole stops the sheath from collecting moisture and a belt clip makes it easy to keep the knife handy at all times.
 The knife weighs 4.1 ounces in the sheath, has an overall length of 8.6”, and comes with a limited lifetime warranty.